Synch (character): Krakoan Age

 During the Reign of X phase, at the inaugural Hellfire Gala X-Men elections, both Synch and Laura are selected to join the team.
 There are some awkward encounters between the two because Laura is aware of the missing memories and relationship Synch had with the original version of her; Synch decides to not use Jean Grey's abilities to share his Vault memories with Laura.
 At the next Hellfire Gala, Synch decides to stay on the X-Men team while Laura decides to leave the team.
 Meanwhile, Forge initiated a rescue mission to retrieve Darwin from the Vault.
 During the rescue mission, Forge and a cloned copy of Caliban discover that Laura had survived the mission and was kept alive by the Children of the Vault.
 Forge takes the original Laura back to Krakoa, where she was reunited with Synch.
 Afterwards, the two move into the X-Men's Treehouse in New York City and resume their relationship.
-This Laura, now going by Talon, also joined the main X-Men team.
-During the Destiny of X phase, Synch was forced to take Hope's place in The Five to resurrect her; while not as capable as Hope and done with great strain, Synch was able to get the vital job done.
+This Laura, now going by Talon, also joins the main X-Men team.
+During the Destiny of X phase, Synch is forced to take Hope's place in The Five to resurrect her; while not as capable as Hope and done with great strain, Synch is able to get the vital job done.

 During the Fall of X phase, Synch and Talon would go on to lead the X-Men while they were part of the mutant resistance following the attack on Krakoa by Orchis.
 Together they successfully steal technology to nullify Orchis' poisoned medicine from the High Evolutionary, however, he retaliates and disintegrates Talon's body.
-Synch then initially houses a psychic imprint of Talon's mind that he can communicate with but without a way to download it into a new body, there is no way to bring Talon back to life.
+Synch houses a psychic imprint of Talon's mind that he can communicate with but without a way to download it into a new body, there is no way to bring Talon back to life.
 The Talon in Synch's mind convinces him to let her go so that he has the power to fight Nimrod.
 When Synch later teams up with Wolverine, they take a moment to grieve the loss of Talon.